davidohalloran/mention-tagger/README.md

 From the dummy folder open up ``app/views/home/index.html.erb`` and add in your ``appId`` to the ``window.fbAsyncInit`` method.

 Run the dummy app and navigate to the root directory and make sure you have authed your app

+## TODO
+* Get message from box in graph format
+* Easier removal of friends
+* Adding additional button for adding friends out side of the message